edwardmontilla/CPRG-303-F/Assignment 3 - Architectural Decisions/Architectural_Decisions.md

 Since React Native can be implemented for cross-platform development, we have decided to use the following systems to reinforce the foundation of the development:

-- Mapbox will be incorporated due to pricing budget.
+- Mapbox will be incorporated due to pricing budget and tracking capabilities.
 This will also allow the team to fully customize the app based on the client's needs.

 - The team will use server-sent events to track changes and updates in locations real-time.